 How to use Time Machine on a personal Macintosh computer: http://support.apple.com/kb/ht1553

-Backups and protection of files stored on desktop equipment are the responsibility of the user of that equipment.
-Users must back up their work files on a regular basis.
-ITS provides storage space on central servers for this purpose.
+Backups and protection of files stored on college computer equipment are the responsibility of the user of that equipment.
 Department members are responsible for ensuring that critical files are backed up in their areas.
 Policy on Information - Personal Data